A second order primal-dual method for nonsmooth convex composite optimization: A second order primal-dual algorithm

 \subsubsection{Global convergence}

-We now establish global convergence of Algorithm~\ref{alg.sqp} under an assumption that the sequence of gradients generated by the algorithm, $\nabla f(x^k)$, is bounded.
-This assumption is standard for augmented Lagrangian based methods~\cite{armomh15,congoutoi91} and it does not lead to a loss of generality when $f$ is strongly convex.
+We now establish global convergence of Algorithm~\ref{alg.sqp} under \tcbl{either an assumption on $g$ being finite valued or} an assumption that the sequence of gradients generated by the algorithm, $\nabla f(x^k)$, is bounded.
+The \tcbl{latter} assumption is standard for augmented Lagrangian based methods~\cite{armomh15,congoutoi91} and it does not lead to a loss of generality when $f$ is strongly convex. \tcbl{We first show a small Lemma to facilitate the proof.}